Rainbow-CPaaS/Rainbow-Node-SDK/tutorials/Managing_users.md

 let companyId = null;
 let language = "fr-FR";

-nodeSDK.admin.createUserInCompany(userEmailAccount, userPassword, userFirstname, userLastname, null, language, false, null).then((user) => {
+rainbowSDK.admin.createUserInCompany(userEmailAccount, userPassword, userFirstname, userLastname, null, language, false, null).then((user) => {
     // Do something when the user has been created and added to that company ...
 }).catch((err) => {